Easy Blackened Shrimp Recipe (Ready in 10 Minutes!)

 Baked Blackened Shrimp is bursting with spicy delicious flavor.
-This blackened shrimp recipe makes a quick and easy appetizer and is perfect in tacos, on salad, pasta, or rice in under 10 minutes!
+Like our Tuna Patties recipe, this blackened shrimp recipe is a quick and easy appetizer.
+It is great in tacos, on salad, pasta, or rice.
+You can make it in no time at all!

 Even though there are so many ways you can season seafood, blackened is one of our favorites.

 I prefer to mix up a lot of my own spices.
-You can easily buy a premixed blackened seasoning but I’ve tried so many that I finally made my own Homemade Blackened Seasoning Blend Recipe which is our absolute favorite.
-I know what’s in it and I can adjust the heat to our liking.
+You can easily buy a premixed blackened seasoning, but I’ve tried so many that I finally made my own.
+Our homemade Blackened Seasoning is our absolute favorite.
+I know what’s in it, and I can adjust the heat to our liking.
+Plus it uses ingredients that I usually have on hand.

 There is not a live shrimp within 1,000 miles of where I live.
 Here in the midwest, we buy them two ways.